 Fun With Silhouettes In Photoshop

-In this Adobe Photoshop tutorial, we're going to have some fun with silhouettes.
+In this Photoshop tutorial, we're going to have some fun with silhouettes.
 By that, I mean we'll first create a basic silhouette using a technique that will give us the freedom to resize the silhouette as needed without any loss of image quality, and then we'll see how to fill the silhouette with a fun background to create interesting designs!

 I'll be creating a couple of silhouettes for this tutorial.
 First, I'll use the boy from this photo: